Skip to navigation Skip to content

 Youth Allowance (YA) benefit status YAL/PSA + Read more ...

-A YA claim will have a status of YAL/PSA where the claim is finalised and the dependent YA customer’s parent(s)/guardian(s) income reduces YA to $0.
-This status will remain for one day (until the end of the next working date after the claim was processed).
-Once the PSA review period ends, the claim will reject Parental Income Too High (PIH) if there are no changes to parental income or the family pool which would make the customer payable.
+When a YA claim is finalised for a dependent customer whose rate is reduced to $0 under the Parental Income Test (PIT), the claim will have a status of Pending Sibling Assessment (PSA) until the end of the working date after the claim was processed.
+Once the PSA review period ends, the claim will reject Parental Income Too High (PIH) if there are no changes to parental income or the family pool which make the customer payable.

-In some circumstances the system cannot automatically reject these claims and their status will remain as YAL/PSA.
-This results in the allocation of a new claim (NCL) activity with a Review Reason: 'YAL Pending Sibling NCL Action'.
+In some circumstances the automatic rejection fails and the benefit status will remain as YAL/PSA.
+This results in the creation of a new claim (NCL) activity with a Review Reason: 'YAL Pending Sibling NCL Action'.

 2